pulp-training/sw/runtime-reggen/README.md

 # Notes
 We are assuming you run on a centos 7 machine (with `python3.6` from EPEL).

-There is a *symlink to the regtool.py script in the root directory of this project*.
+There is a *symlink to the regtool.py script in this directory*.

 *Python dependencies to run* `./regtool.py`
 ```